vippsas/vipps-ecom-api/vipps-ecom-api.md

 For Norwegian kroner (NOK) that means 1 kr = 100 øre.
 Example: 499 kr = 49900 øre.

-When you initiate a payment it will only be _reserved_ until you capture it.
+When you initiate a payment, it will only be _reserved_ until you capture it.
 Vipps supports both _reserve capture_ and _direct capture_ payment flows.

 #### Reserve capture

 **Reserve capture** is the default.
-When you initiate a payment it will be reserved until you capture it.
+When you initiate a payment, it will be reserved until you capture it.

-According to Norwegian regulations you can _not_ capture a payment until the product or service is provided to the customer.
+According to Norwegian regulations, you are not allowed to capture a payment until the product or service is provided to the customer.
 For more information, please see the Consumer Authority's
 [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).